Tacohuaco

 Directions

-1. Rinse the meat in cold water, dry using paper towels, season with salt, and refrigerate in a sealed container (or wrapped in a film) overnight.
+1. Rinse the meat in cold water, dry using paper towels, season it with salt, and refrigerate it in a sealed container (or wrapped in a film) overnight.

 2. Rinse the rice in cold water until the water is clear, remove the stones from the rice, and soak it in warm water (30–35˚C).

 4. Prepare the vegetables.
-Onion: peel, halve it and cut into 1/2 cm slices.
-Carrot: peel, halve lengthwise, and cut into 1/2 cm half-moons.
+Onions: peel, halve it and cut into 1/2 cm slices.
+Carrots: peel, halve lengthwise, and cut into 1/2 cm half-moons.
+Chiles: halve lengthwise, remove the seeds, and thinly slice.
+Garlic: remove the outer peels, and cut the top part of the heads to expose the cloves (but keep them attached together).

 5. Brown the meat in a dutch oven with olive oil on medium heat until golden on all sides, stirring occasionally, for about 10–15 minutes.

-6. Add onions and carrots to the dutch oven, and cook for 10 more minutes, stirring occasionally.
+6. Add onions, carrots, and chiles to the dutch oven, and cook for 10 more minutes, stirring occasionally.

 7. Cover with boiling water, so all the vegetables and meat are underwater.

-8. Add 1 teaspoon of cumin, 1 teaspoon of cardamon, 2 teaspoons of curcuma powder, ½ teaspoon of peppercorns, 2 star anise, and 1 tablespoon of raisins, then stir gently.
+8. Add 2 teaspoons of cumin seeds, 1 teaspoon of cardamon, 1 tablespoon of curcuma powder, 1 teaspoon of black peppercorns, 3 star anise, and 1 handful of raisins, then stir gently.

 9. Place the garlic head in the middle, bring to a boil, then reduce the heat to low and simmer for 30–40 minutes.